Stearoyl-CoA 9-desaturase

-In mammals, the SCD-1 reaction requires molecular oxygen, NAD(P)-cytochrome b5 reductase, cytochrome b5 to conduct an electron flow from NADPH to the terminal electron acceptor molecular oxygen, releasing water.
+The SCD reaction requires molecular oxygen, NAD(P)-cytochrome b5 reductase, cytochrome b5 to conduct an electron flow from NADPH to the terminal electron acceptor molecular oxygen, releasing water.

 Stearoyl-CoA desaturase (Δ-9-desaturase or SCD-1) is an endoplasmic reticulum enzyme that catalyzes the rate-limiting step in the formation of monounsaturated fatty acids (MUFAs), specifically oleate and palmitoleate from stearoyl-CoA and palmitoyl-CoA.
 Oleate and palmitoleate are major components of membrane phospholipids, cholesterol esters and alkyl-diacylglycerol.
 In humans, the enzyme is present in two isoforms, encoded respectively by the SCD1 and SCD5 genes.

-Stearoyl-CoA desaturase-1 is a key enzyme in fatty acid metabolism.
+Stearoyl-CoA desaturase is a key enzyme in fatty acid metabolism.
 It is responsible for forming a double bond in stearoyl-CoA.
 This is how the monounsaturated fatty acid oleic acid is produced from the saturated fatty acid, stearic acid.
 A series of redox reactions, during which two electrons flow from NADH to flavoprotein cytochrome b_{5}, then to the electron acceptor cytochrome b_{5} as well as molecular oxygen introduces a single double bond within a row of methylene fatty acyl-CoA substrates.
 The complexed enzyme adds a single double bond between the C9 and C10 of long-chain acyl-CoAs from de-novo synthesis.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O_{2} as oxidant and incorporation or reduction of oxygen.
 The oxygen incorporated need not be derived from O_{2} with oxidation of a pair of donors resulting in the reduction of O to two molecules of water.
 The systematic name of this enzyme class is stearoyl-CoA,ferrocytochrome-b5:oxygen oxidoreductase (9,10-dehydrogenating).
 This enzyme participates in polyunsaturated fatty acid biosynthesis and PPAR signaling pathway.
 It employs one cofactor, iron.
+It is found in animals and fungi.

 Function

 Stearoyl–CoA (black) held in a kinked conformation by SCD1's binding pocket which determines which bond is desaturated.

 Stearoyl-CoA desaturase (SCD; EC 1.14.19.1) is an iron-containing enzyme that catalyzes a rate-limiting step in the synthesis of unsaturated fatty acids.
 The principal product of SCD is oleic acid, which is formed by desaturation of stearic acid.
-The ratio of stearic acid to oleic acid has been implicated in the regulation of cell growth and differentiation through effects on cell membrane fluidity and signal transduction.